pyscaffold/pyscaffold/docs/faq.rst

         git describe --dirty --tags --long --first-parent

-    which is basically what `setuptools_scm`_ does to retrieve the correct version number.
+    which is basically what :pypi:`setuptools-scm` does to retrieve the correct version number.
 If this command fails, tweak how your repo is cloned depending on your CI service and make sure to also download the tags, i.e. ``git fetch origin --tags``.